 My research explores journalism, social media and civil society in Africa.
-I am currently dividing this research agenda around three axis:
+I am currently structuring this research agenda around three axes:

 - Social media, civil society and digital rights in several African contexts.

-My newest project, titled Free Basics and the African Digital Civil Society, looks at the implementation of Facebook’s initiative to provide free Internet across various African countries, and its impact on local media production and civil society groups.
-The project engages a range of debates about digital advocacy and activism in the Global South, tech corporation’s investments in network infrastructures, net neutrality, civic engagement and social media platforms in authoritarian and transitional contexts.
+My current research looks at the implementation of Facebook’s initiatives to increase connectivity across various African countries, and its impact on local media production and civil society groups.
+The project engages a range of debates about digital rights activism in the Global South; tech corporation’s investments in network infrastructures and in civil society; and the impact of zero-rated social media services on civic engagement, particularly in semi-authoritarian contexts.

 In January 2019, David Cheruiyot and I published the article “A “Hotbed” of Digital Empowerment?
 Media Criticism in Kenya Between Playful Engagement and Co-Option” in the International Journal of Communication about media criticism and Twitter in Kenya.
 The full version of the article is available open-access here, and here’s the abstract: